Property factors and managers

 Repairs

-If work is cancelled, you must be given information on the next steps and what will happen to any money collected to pay for the work.
+If any work is cancelled, you must be told happens next and what happens to any money collected to pay for the work.

 Written statement of services